bongohive-internship/javascript-phase-1-Mwilembo/README.md

 **Note:** You will need to create a javascript file, make sure you use the **console**

-> Use your javascript to do the following
 1.
 - Store your birth year in a variable.
 - Store a future year in a variable.